shivay-couchbase/cb-vector-search-cloudflare-workers-ai/README.md

-## RAG Demo using Couchbase, Streamlit, LangChain, and OpenAI
+## RAG Demo using Couchbase, Streamlit, LangChain, and Cloudflare

 This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.